cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 ## Recovery from `VolumeSnapshot` objects

+!!!
+Warning
+    When creating replicas after having recovered the primary instance from the volume snapshot, the operator might end up using `pg_basebackup` to synchronize them, resulting in a slower process depending on the size of the database.
+This limitation will be lifted in the future when support for online backups will be introduced.
 CloudNativePG can create a new cluster from a `VolumeSnapshot` of a PVC of an existing `Cluster` that's been taken using the declarative API for [volume snapshot backups](backup_volumesnapshot.md).
-You need to specify the name of the snapshot as in the following example:
+You will need to specify the name of the snapshot, as in the following example:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1